 In Conversation: Sondheim and Follies

-Join us for an evening of conversation, insight and music as we explore the extraordinary work of Stephen Sondheim and look ahead to Northern Ireland Opera’s upcoming production of Follies at the Grand Opera House this September with a sneak peek into what the production will look and feel like.
+Join us for an evening of conversation, insight and music as we explore the extraordinary work of Stephen Sondheim and look ahead to Northern Ireland Opera’s upcoming production of Follies at the Grand Opera House this September with a sneak peek into what the production will look and feel like including a performance of ‘In Buddy’s Eyes’ by Anna-Jane Casey who is Sally Durant Plummer in our new production.

 This special ‘In Conversation’ event will feature a panel of experts and artists including: